 At inception of a contract, the Company classifies each of its leases as either an operating lease or a finance lease.
 A lease is classified as a finance lease if it transfers substantially all the risks and rewards incidental to ownership of an underlying asset.
 A lease is classified as an operating lease if it does not transfer substantially all the risks and rewards incidental to ownership of an underlying asset.
-A lease is classified to ownership of an underlying asset.
 At the commencement date, the Company recognizes assets held under a finance lease in its balance sheet and present them as a receivable at an amount equal to the net investment in the lease.